Jersey Law Course

 Please be aware that we do not run all the modules every year, you can see the running order of the modules on the modules section.

-Becoming a Solicitor or Advocate in Jersey
+Becoming a Solicitor/Écrivain or Advocate in Jersey

-Entry to the legal profession in Jersey is governed by the Advocates and Solicitors (Jersey) Law 1997 and the rules made under it.
+Entry to the legal profession in Jersey is governed by the Advocates and Écrivain (Jersey) Law 1997 and the rules made under it.
 Specific questions about eligibility to qualify as a Jersey lawyer should be addressed to the Deputy Bailiff’s Office (not the Institute of Law).
 The Law Society of Jersey is the professional body for both advocates and solicitors.

-In outline, to qualify as an advocate and be called to the Bar in Jersey you must have:
+In outline, to qualify as an Advocate and be called to the Bar in Jersey you must have:

 • enrolled on the Jersey Law Course and passed the Jersey law examinations;